 by Randy Gibb

-Runway Safety, Cover Story
+Runway Safety (approach and landing), Cover Story

 Relative-safety factors influence flight crews to perform far fewer missed approaches than predicted by the…